vincentnam/docker_datalake/README.md

 The "task_2" will be chained to "task_1" and will be run after it.
 Each task can be define with a run condition (as "all_success", "all_failed", "at least 1 task is successful", etc..).
 It is possible to create several branches to make several way for processing.
 The tools used for it are branching operators (see https://airflow.apache.org/docs/apache-airflow/1.10.14/concepts.html#branching)
+Branching is done the same way but you can chain a list of task to branch it.
+The branching will have to return the task name of the next task to run.

+    branch_operator >> [way_1 , way_2]

 ### Integrate a new process pipeline in Airflow  <a name="IntegrateanewprocesspipelineinAirflow"></a>